WSJHawkins/ExploringSycl/TeaLeaf/README.md

 Enter ```LLVM``` for Intel's LLVM SYCL Compiler; Enter ```computeCPP``` for Codeplay's ComputeCPP compiler and finally enter ```hipSYCL``` to use hipSYCL.
 When using hipSYCL also pass the following arguements to make ```hip_Arch = gfx906 hip_Platform = rocm``` to specify your architecture and platform.
 The optimisation level is set at ```O3``` but if you wish to override this just enter ```OptimisationLevel=O3``` changing out ```O3``` for your desired level.

 Note: for the LLVM compilation you may get an error along the lines of 'fatal error: 'cstdint' file not found'.
 This is dependent on how your system is set up.
-This Makefile works on the Bristol HPC Zoo, Remove or change the following section from the Makefile and try again: ```--gcc-toolchain=/nfs/software/x86_64/gcc/7.4.0```.
+This Makefile works on the Bristol HPC Zoo.
+To fix this remove or change the following section from the Makefile and try again: ```--gcc-toolchain=/nfs/software/x86_64/gcc/7.4.0```.

 ## To Run